ubiqsecurity/ubiq-c-cpp/README.md

     be caused by failure to decrypt keys from the server
 * `-EAGAIN`:
     The library has not been initialized
-* `-EBADFD`:
-    The functions associated with a piecewise encryption or decryption have been called in an incorrect order
 * `-EBADMSG`:
     The server rejected a message from the client or vice versa.
 This is usually an incompatibility betweer the client and server, but can also